Fl0W97/ci-c5-housing-market-prices/README.md

 Within this project, based on the correlation analysis for salePrice and further interpretation of the context the following parameters will be ignored:
 'TotalBsmtSF', '1stFlrSF', 'YearRemodAdd', 'GarageYrBlt', 'MasVnrArea', 'BsmtFinSF1', '2ndFlrSF'

+***1stFlrSF***:

+This feature represents the area of the first floor.
+It is likely correlated with other features like GrLivArea (the total above-ground living area) or TotalBsmtSF (the total basement area).
+Including both could introduce redundancy in the model.

+Action: Drop this feature to avoid multicollinearity.
+Keep GrLivArea as it represents the total above-ground living space, which is likely more informative.

+***GrLivArea***:

+This feature is related to some variables related to the total above-ground living area, which is a strong indicator of house size and price.
+It’s already closely related to 1stFlrSF, TotalBsmtSF, TotalArea and might also have a relationship with 2ndFlrSF.

+Action: This feature is kept.
+However, feature 2ndFlrSF is being dropped to simplify the model and reduce multicollinearity.

+***SalePrice***:

+This is the log-transformed version of the target variable, SalePrice.
+It's highly correlated with GarageArea as well, as shown in the earlier analysis.
+Since SalePrice is the target variable (the dependent variable you are trying to predict), it should not be used as an independent variable in the model.
+Hence, it’s correct to drop this feature from the set of predictors, but still necessary for the train and test set.

+Action:  'Saleprice' is kept for test and train set.
+'GarageArea' is dropped.

+***OverallQual***:

+This feature represents the overall quality of the house and is highly correlated with KitchenQual and YearBuilt.
+Since OverallQual is a general measure of the house’s quality, it may be more valuable for predicting SalePrice than other more specific quality features like KitchenQual.
+In addition, OverallQual does have the highest correlation to SalePrice in the correlation anylsis (02_data_cleaning).

+Action: OverallQual is kept, YearBuilt is dropped.

+***KitchenQual***:

+This feature represents the quality of the kitchen, which may be closely related to the overall quality of the house (OverallQual).
+Dropping one of these two features will reduce redundancy in your dataset.

+Action: Drop KitchenQual because OverallQual might already capture the overall quality of the house, including the kitchen.

 ### 4. Discretization (Binning)

 Discretization (or binning) is the process of transforming continuous variables into categorical ones.
 This is useful if you want to reduce the impact of outliers or make certain trends more interpretable.